-In addition, our lease services business involves administering and furnishing radiopharmaceuticals and pharmacological stress agents, which are regulated as drugs by state and federal agencies, including the FDA and state pharmacy boards.
+In addition, our DIS lease services business involves administering and furnishing radiopharmaceuticals and, until recently, pharmacological stress agents, which are regulated as drugs by state and federal agencies, including the FDA and state pharmacy boards.
 If a state regulatory authority were to determine that we have operated our business without required permits or licensure, we could be subject to civil, criminal and/or administrative penalties, including the curtailing or halting of our business.
 In addition, an inability to obtain required licenses or permits in any of the states in which we currently conduct business, or in states where we plan to expand, would require us to modify the types of business models we can utilize in the affected jurisdictions.
 In either case, we would incur substantial expense and could encounter substantial operational burdens.

 In the healthcare industry, various types of organizations are accredited to facilitate meeting certain Medicare certification requirements, expedite third-party payment and fulfill state licensure requirements.
 Some managed care providers prefer to contract with such accredited organizations.
-We are aware of a number of third party payors in geographies in which we do business that are requiring physicians to obtain certain accreditations or certifications in order to obtain reimbursement for imaging procedures, and to meet specified privileging standards.
+A number of third party payors in geographies in which we do business require physicians to obtain certain accreditations or certifications to obtain reimbursement for imaging procedures, and to meet specified privileging standards.
 In our DIS business, although the majority of our customers continue to be cardiologists, an increasing number of new customers are non-cardiologists who would not currently meet the certifications required by payors in certain geographic areas.
-We have obtained accreditation from the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories for 21 of our hub locations, and are working towards obtaining accreditation in one other.
-We cannot assure you that we will be successful in obtaining those additional certifications, or that obtaining them will satisfy the requirements of these payors.
+We have obtained accreditation from the Intersocietal Commission for the Accreditation of Nuclear Medicine Laboratories for 21 of our hub locations.
+We cannot assure you that we will be successful in obtaining additional certifications, or that obtaining them will satisfy the requirements of these payors.
 If it becomes necessary for us or our customers to obtain any additional accreditations or certifications in the future in order to satisfy the requirements of third-party payors or regulatory agencies, there can be no assurances that we or they will be able to obtain or continuously maintain this accreditation, and our business could be adversely affected.